martinlevesque/pretty-express-router/README.md

 Also notice that *middleware1* and *middleware2* are middlewares defined in context "/" while *middleware3* is a middleware for "/categories/insubcat/".
+Also, the get /login has a middleware specific to its route (loginMiddleware).

 ## API